A NIGHTMARE ON ELM STREET (1984)

 Such was the level of investment in the slasher movie, just five years after its official birth the genre was close to burning out.
 Step in horror maestro Wes Craven with his A Nightmare On Elm Street (1984) which gave the slice and dice film a much needed shot in the arm.
 Whether this was a good or a bad thing is debateable given the slasher output during the latter half of the decade, but Craven’s film remains a true fright fest that gave the genre one of its most recognisable and charismatic villains.

 Wes Craven’s pre Elm Street work had been hit and miss.
 The director’s first foray into horror was the controversial The Last House On The Left (1972).
 A joint project with fellow director Sean Cunningham (Friday the 13th (1980)) the graphic update of The Virgin Spring (1960) had one redeeming quality, a drive to broaden the horizons of acceptable movie violence.
-This was followed by The Hills Have Eyes (1977), a slightly more adept slice of scary cinema from the ‘cannibal’ sub-genre, and a film that showed the first signs of Craven as a terror specialist.
+This was followed by The Hills Have Eyes (1977), a slightly more adept slice of scary cinema from the ‘cannibal’ sub-genre and a film that showed the first signs of Craven as a terror specialist.
 Craven then struggled with various genre outings Deadly Blessing (1981), Swamp Thing (1982), Invitation to Hell (1983)¸none of which were well received by critics or fans.
 It was around this time that Craven stumbled upon a series of interesting articles from a Los Angeles newspaper.

 The clippings told the story of a number of Asian refugees who upon moving to the US began to experience nightmares so severe they refused to go so sleep.
 Some of the men involved died in their sleep soon after, leaving medical staff baffled.
 Seeing the unexplained as a blank canvas for a horror tale Craven pounced on the story and came up with the idea of a serial killer whose modus operandi would be the nightmares of his victims.
-Continuing his run of scripts excellent horror titles, he called his screenplay A Nightmare On Elm Street; it was a captivating title befitting the terrifying film that would follow.
+Continuing his run of scripts with excellent horror titles, he called his screenplay A Nightmare On Elm Street; it was a captivating title befitting the amazing premise and terrifying film that would follow.

 Since 1984 Elm Street’s power to scare has become diluted.
 The concept of horror sequels and their diminishing returns remained steadfast; the further away from the original film, the worse the movie becomes.
-For some franchises it thus becomes difficult to cast your mind back to a time when the first outing was considered top notch cinema.
+For some franchises its difficult to cast your mind back to a time when the first outing was considered top notch cinema.
 Seven sequels (thus far) and one Elm Street remake, a television series Freddy’s Nightmares, a Freddy Krueger rap song, lunch boxes, computer games, action figures, and a much more besides, have all dragged the film’s lead villain through the mud.
 No other horror icon has fallen so far so fast.
 Wiping the slate clean is a tall ask, but fortunately thirty four years later it’s a mind-wipe that’s still worth the effort.

 This inspired idea allowed Craven to present the true contents of our nightmares, something which had rarely been seen in mainstream cinema.
 Up until this point movies were telling us what we should be having bad dreams about, the Wolfman, the Mummy, zombies, vampires, and the like.
 Elm Street took the logic defying frights of our dreams and placed them on screen to terrify viewers all over again, a tactic laid out in the opening scene.